Charlie Miller: England and Dundee United

 Having fallen out of favour at Ibrox with the emerging Barry Ferguson being preferred in midfield, Miller was loaned to Leicester City towards the end of the 1998–99 season (having played enough matches for Rangers to receive a fourth league winner's medal) before joining Watford for £450,000 in October 1999.
-Watford were relegated in their first FA Premier League season with Miller unable to make an impact, making only 15 league appearances.
-He played one more League Cup game for the Hornets in the 2000–01 before moving to Dundee United on a free transfer.
+Watford were relegated in their first FA Premier League season with Miller unable to make an impact, making only 14 league appearances.
+He played one more League Cup game for the Hornets in the 2000–01 season before moving to Dundee United on a free transfer, alongside Beto Naveda.

 Miller enjoyed a successful four-year spell at Tannadice, becoming a firm favourite with the fans and making his international debut, but also losing two cup semi-finals to Celtic (2000–01 Scottish Cup and 2002–03 Scottish League Cup).
 Away from the pitch, an existing addiction to sports betting worsened, requiring him to attend Gamblers Anonymous meetings.
 In May 2004, a contract dispute saw Miller leave the club to join ex-United player Robbie Winters at Norwegian club SK Brann.
 He made 135 appearances for Dundee United in all competitions, which would be his highest total for a single club during his career.